luntergroup/octopus/README.md

 * A C++14 compiler with SSE2 support
 * A C++14 standard library implementation
 * Git 2.5 or greater
-* Boost 1.58 or greater
+* Boost 1.61 or greater
 * htslib 1.4 or greater
-* CMake 3.5 or greater
+* CMake 3.9 or greater
 * Optional:
     * Python3 or greater

-**Warning**: GCC 6.2.1 and below have bugs which affect octopus, the code may compile, but do not trust the results.
-GCC 6.3 and above should be safe.
-Clang 3.8 has been tested.
-Visual Studio likely won't compile as it is not C++14 feature complete.

 #### *Obtaining requirements on OS X*